anastasiia-avdeeva/phonebookBack/README.md

 ## Deployment Notes

-- Frontend is built with React and Vite, using npm run build, and the resulting static files are served by the Express backend from the dist/ folder
+- Frontend is built with React and Vite, using `npm run build`, and the resulting static files are served by the Express backend from the dist/ folder
-- Express serves the static frontend using express.static('dist')
+- Express serves the static frontend using `express.static('dist')`
 - The project is deployed to Render, with the dist/ folder included in the repo (not gitignored).

 ## Development